 PetMD states omega-3 fatty acids, which are prevalent in coconut oil, can assist in the slowing of progression of kidney dysfunction, and PetEducation states these acids may even slow cancer progression.
 The acids found in coconut oil provide energy and extra protein to a cat's body.

-By allowing your cat to eat one-half to one teaspoon per day or mixing this amount into your cat's food, you may be able to slow the progression of kidney disease and cancer.
+By allowing your cat to eat ½ to 1 teaspoon per day or mixing this amount into your cat's food, you may be able to slow the progression of kidney disease and cancer.

 Relieve Cat Constipation With Coconut Oil

 Coconut oil absorbs easily in the digestive tract.
-BostonVetStreet notes coconut oil is a safe way to give your cat some relief from constipation as moisture and fatty acids help move along any stool that is backed up in the intestinal tract.
+And coconut oil is a safe way to give your cat some relief from constipation as moisture and fatty acids help move along any stool that is backed up in the intestinal tract.

 How to Use Coconut Oil for Your Cat's Constipation